On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Simulation studies

 We considered four score tests of the null hypothesis that $\theta=0$.
-The first, `PS' (propensity score), is based on the (unscaled) score statistic $\sqrt{n}\mathbb{P}_n[\{A_i-\hat{g}(L_i)\}Y_i]$.
-The second, `OR' (outcome regression), is based on the statistic $\sqrt{n}\mathbb{P}_n[A_i\{Y_i-\hat{m}(L_i)\}]$; neither of the first two tests possess the \textit{Neyman orthogonality} property discussed in \citet{chernozhukov2018double}, and hence would not be expected to possess their advertised size when data adaptive estimators of the nuisance parameters are used.
-We also considered a `double machine learning'-type test `DML' based on the orthogonalised statistic $\sqrt{n}\mathbb{P}_n[\{A_i-\hat{g}(L_i)\}\{Y_i-\hat{m}(L_i)\}]$, in addition to our proposal `DR-DML' given in Section \ref{proposal}.
-One would expect the former to posess its advertised size when both nuisance parameter estimators are consistent, but not otherwise, in contrast to our proposal.
-In order to construct the tests, all statistics given above were scaled by the empirical variance of the relevant scores.
+The first, `PS' (propensity score), is based on the score statistic $n^{-1/2}\sum^n_{i=1}\{A_i-\hat{g}(L_i)\}Y_i$ after scaling by its empirical standard deviation.
+The second, `OR' (outcome regression), is based on the statistic $\sqrt{n}\mathbb{P}_n[A_i\{Y_i-\hat{m}(L_i)\}]$ (after scaling); neither of the first two tests possess the \textit{Neyman orthogonality} property discussed in \citet{chernozhukov2018double}, and hence would not be expected to posses their advertised size when data adaptive estimators of the nuisance parameters are used.
+We also considered a `GCM' test \citep{shah2020hardness}, based on the orthogonalised statistic $n^{-1/2}\sum^n_{i=1}\{A_i-\hat{g}(L_i)\}\{Y_i-\hat{m}(L_i)\}]$, in addition to our proposal `DR-GCM' given in Section \ref{proposal}.
+Although it is not generally required \citep{shah2020hardness}, our implementation of the `GCM' test uses cross-fitting, as this was also done for the proposal and we wanted to ensure a fair comparison of methods.
+One would expect the `GCM' test to posses its advertised size when both nuisance parameter estimators are consistent, but not otherwise, in contrast to our proposal.
+In order to construct the tests, all statistics given above were scaled by the empirical standard deviation of the relevant scores.